 08 Mar Five Non-Tech Interview Questions You Should Prepare For

 Developing and/or maintaining large-scale software projects is a team sport.
 Thus, while having great technical skills is important, it does not necessarily translate to being an excellent teammate.
 The ability to work together as a cohesive unit to drive a project forward is an essential ingredient to succeeding in a professional tech setting.
-While you should certainly brush up on your technical knowledge before your next interview, you should also be prepared to answer a few key, non-technical interview questions to show that you’re the right professional for the job.
+While you should certainly brush up on your tech knowledge before your next interview, you should also be prepared to answer a few key, non-tech interview questions to show that you’re the right professional for the job.

 Interview Question: “Tell me about yourself.”

-This is an extremely common interview non-technical question, and a wonderful gauge as to how well someone prepared for the meeting.
+This is an extremely common interview non-tech question, and a wonderful gauge as to how well someone prepared for the meeting.
 This is because while it would be all too easy to assume that the interviewer is asking for a chronological summary of the interviewee’s career, what they’re actually asking for is insight into his or her professional brand.

 A professional brand is the summation of who someone is as a professional given their growth, successes, failures, experiences, and abilities.
 An interviewee can draw from a wide range of topics both personal and professional to showcase why this role is perfect for them, and why they’re perfect for this role.

 Example: “When I began my software development journey, I wasn’t necessarily sure where I wanted to specialize.
 However, in my first role at X company, I was able to ramp up quickly to become a subject matter expert on X part of the code base.
 My manager was impressed with my desire to step up and take ownership of key projects, and it wasn’t long before I was assigned several more junior developers to begin mentoring.
 This is where I really discovered a love of teaching and leading, which is why I feel this engineering manager role with your company would be the perfect next step in my career.”

 Interview Question: “Who are our competitors?”